 As guidelines from the American Diabetes Association and American Association of Clinical Endocrinologists suggest, "Most people need to start a blood glucose-lowering drug at diagnosis to fight the insulin resistance and resulting hormonal imbalance," says Marty Irons, R.Ph., CDE.
-The most common starting medication, metformin, cuts down on glucose overproduction overnight.
-Beth DeLauder, 46, PWD type 2, takes metformin, as does Pete Hyatt, 59, PWD type 2.
-Both say it's been one factor among many lifestyle changes to help lower their fasting blood sugar levels.
+The most common medication recommended, metformin, cuts down on glucose overproduction in the liver overnight.

 "As type 2 progresses, especially beyond 10 years, many people need to add insulin to control fasting and other blood glucose levels through the day," Irons says.
 "When starting insulin, most providers use long-acting Lantus or Levemir."